Whistle Blower Policy

-*In case of sexual harassment the sexual harassment policy (Refer: Policy to Prevent Sexual Harassment at the Workplace- ABFSG -PSHP 001) shall be applicable and the complaint shall be closed as per the process described in the Guidelines for Operationalizing the "Policy to Prevent Sexual Harassment at the Workplace"
+*In case of sexual harassment the sexual harassment policy (Refer: Policy to Prevent Sexual Harassment at the Workplace- ABC -PSHP 001) shall be applicable and the complaint shall be closed as per the process described in the Guidelines for Operationalizing the "Policy to Prevent Sexual Harassment at the Workplace"

 The above list is illustrative and should not be considered as exhaustive.